 Other Plexus Slim Controversies

-In 2013 the Australia government's Therapeutic Goods Administration (their FDA) noted Plexus Accelerator 3 day pack contained a banned ingredient called DMAA which is a stimulant.
+In 2013 the Australian government's Therapeutic Goods Administration (their FDA) noted Plexus Accelerator 3 day pack contained a banned ingredient called DMAA which is a stimulant.
 See the Plexus Accelerator Plus review for more information.

 In 2014, the Canadian government also called attention to DMAA as well.